Since I remember I have always been appreciative of healing touch. I was involved in hands on treatments to improve the well-being of others.

 I practise what I learn.

-The more I learn the more I appreciate how healing needs time, space and light.
+The more I learn the more I appreciate how healing needs time and space.
 While I know more and more techniques and approaches, I realise that these are just the tools.
 They are only as effective as whom the therapist is.

-Therefore, in the process of growth, I continously aim to become a better Self, a more empathic and effective healer.
+Therefore, I continuously aim to become a better Self and a more effective therapist.

 This work is not only my passion but my life purpose to: